-

 Which type of activities trigger the requirement of a banking licence?

-The general prerequisites for conducting banking business in Sweden are set out in the Banking and Financing Business Act (2004:297) (Sw. lagen om bank- och finansieringsrörelse) (the “BFA”) and the Banking and Financing Business Ordinance (2004:329) (Sw. förordning om bank- och finansieringsrörelse).
-Pursuant to the BFA, banking business is defined as business including:
+The Swedish banking regime is mainly governed by the Banking and Financing Business Act (2004:297) (Sw. lagen om bank- och finansieringsrörelse) (“BFA”) and the Banking and Financing Business Ordinance (2004:329) (Sw. förordning om bank- och finansieringsrörelse).
+The BFA defines banking business as:

 (i) payment services via general payment systems; and